oknk/seaquence/press.md

-## Bio
+## About Us

-### Okaynokay

-Okaynokay is Ryan Alexander and Gabriel Dunne.
-Their studio is in Oakland, CA.
+The Seaquence App was created by Ryan Alexander and Gabriel Dunne.
+They had to create a company in order to release the App.
+They called the company [Okaynokay](http://okaynokay.xyz).
+Their studio is in Oakland, California.

 ### Ryan Alexander